equinor/webviz-config/NEW_LAYOUT_FRAMEWORK.md

-# New Webviz Plugin Framework
+# New Webviz Layout Framework (WLF)

-The new `Webviz Plugin Framework` aims to improve consistency, (re-)usability and structure of Webviz plugins.
+The new `Webviz Layout Framework (WLF)` aims to improve consistency, (re-)usability and structure of Webviz plugins.
 It provides new abstract Python classes that can be inherited from in order to build easily understandable plugins with better separation of different views on a common data source.